-With vSAN gaining massive adoption across customer IT estates, and for good reason, I thought it might be beneficial to comment on vSAN encryption and Stretched Clusters.
+With vSAN gaining massive adoption across customer IT estates, I thought it might be beneficial to comment on vSAN encryption and Stretched Clusters.

 There are a couple of options by VMware to encrypt your VMs, namely: